likithlikki1/Octanet-internship-Task-2/README.md

 # Octanet-internship-Task-2
 Domain: Web development

-Task 2: created A TO-DO List using
+Task 2: created a TO-DO List using
         Html,css and javascript